patridge/TwinToolsForXamarin/README.md

   * Filterable recent file history (only search for documents you're actively working on)
   * Toggle XAML/Code-behind/ViewModel files
   * Automatically fix namespace to match current folder location (plus experimental refactoring to update all references)
-  * Go To Definition+, an improved goto definition implementation that can:
+  * Go To Definition+, an improved Go To Declaration implementation that can:
     * Go to actual member implementations, if the cursor is on an interface type
     * Cycle between multiple classes, if there are multiple implementors of an interface member
     * Go to a method/property on your view model from a XAML file